-In an increasing equity scenario, the residual mismatch risk on listed equity arising from the unit-linked portfolio and the gains on (mainly) private equity investments will have a positive impact on own funds.
+In an increasing equity scenario, the residual mismatch risk on listed equity arising from the unit-linked portfolio and the gains on (mainly) private equity investments will have a positive impact on Own Funds.

-In a decreasing equity scenario, both the residual mismatch risk on listed equity arising from the unit-linked portfolio and the losses on (mainly) private equity investments will have a negative impact on own funds.
+In a decreasing equity scenario, both the residual mismatch risk on listed equity arising from the unit-linked portfolio and the losses on (mainly) private equity investments will have a negative impact on Own Funds.
+The capital requirement is driven both by the guarantee provision and the (mainly) private equity investments.
 The guarantee provision will increase as a result of lower asset value and as a consequence the capital requirement for investment risks (mainly spread risk) will be higher.
+The capital requirement for (mainly) private equity investments decreases because the value of the portfolio decreases